stencila/stencila/PLANNING.md

 - [?]
 Start with smaller empty sheet (~Pages)
 - [?] vs: Start with a large empty sheet (~Excel, GSheet)
-- Show a row with column ids
+- Show first row with column ids and first column with row ids
-- Show a column with
+- Display a row / column menu on right click (what about keyboard?)
+- Select whole row / column when clicked on row / column label
+- Select multiple rows / columns using Shift+MouseLeft or Shift+Down/Up/Left/Right
+- [?]
+Append row / column (~Pages)
+- Show content of current anchor cell in an extra bar
+- Edit sheet title
+- Edit sheet name (used for referencing)

 ## Table Selection

+The *Anchor Cell* is the cell where a range selection was started.

+- Select a single cell on mouse down
-- Create a selection range via dragging
+- Create a range selection via dragging
+- Create a range selection using Shift+LEFT/RIGHT/UP/DOWN
+- Navigate using LEFT/RIGHT/UP/DOWN, and TAB/Shift+TAB
-- Anchor cell is highlighted
+- Highlight the anchor cell
 - Typing with a range selection overwrites anchor cell
 - Backspace/Delete clears all selected cells
 - Pasting cells inserts content starting at the anchor cell